RebelToolbox/RebelDocumentation/contributing/api_writing_guidelines.rst

 - `<signal>` (in its `<description>` tag; arguments don't take separate documentation strings)
 - `<constant>`

 Write in a clear and simple language.
-Always follow the :ref:`writing guidelines
+Always follow the :doc:`writing guidelines
-<doc_docs_writing_guidelines>` to keep your descriptions short and easy to read.
+</contributing/docs_writing_guidelines>` to keep your descriptions short and easy to read.
 **Do not leave empty lines** in the descriptions: each line in the XML file will result in a new paragraph, even if it is empty.